NazmiHashim/python-syntax/README.md

 # Lexical and Syntax Analysis program
 Group assignment for CPT316

 This program is a pyhton-based lexical and syntax analyzer.

 ## How it Work
+Put it all file in the same folder and run file main.py in your python console, you can open and edit the input.

 ## Group Member